Datura and Brugmansia: sowing, planting and care

 Where to plant Datura?

-To plant a Brugmansia in open ground, benefit from a mild climate such as around the Mediterranean or along the Atlantic coast.
+To plant a Brugmansia in open ground, a mild climate is required such as on the Mediterranean rim or along the Atlantic coast.
 Choose a warm, sunny spot sheltered from cold and wind.
-Brugmansias require rich, deep soil that is well watered in summer.
-Soil must however be well drained to help the stump withstand frost (-7°C maximum for Brugmansia sanguinea, reputed to be the hardiest of the Brugmansias).
-You can perfectly to grow Brugmansia in a large pot 40 to 50 cm in diameter which can produce young plants 1.4 m across by the end of the season.
+Brugmansias require a rich, deep soil and regular watering in summer.
+However the soil must be well drained to help the stump withstand frost (down to -7°C maximum for Brugmansia sanguinea, reputed to be the hardiest of the Brugmansias).
+You can perfectly grow Brugmansia in a large pot 40 to 50 cm in diameter which can produce young plants 1.40 m across by the end of the season.

 When to plant?